An Act to establish a corporation for the administration of the National Arts Centre

 - 2001, c.
 34, s.
 55

-Marginal note:Not agent of Her Majesty or part of public service
+Marginal note:Not agent of Her Majesty or part of federal public administration

-14 The Corporation is not an agent of Her Majesty and, except as provided in section 13, the President and the officers and employees of the Corporation are not part of the public service of Canada.
+14 The Corporation is not an agent of Her Majesty and, except as provided in section 13, the President and the officers and employees of the Corporation are not part of the federal public administration.